 As a true multi-purpose and versatile military asset, the H225M enables military forces to deploy wherever and whenever needed.
-Operating both from ships and from land, even in icing conditions, this helicopter has an all-weather capability supported by night vision goggle compatibility.
+Operating both from ships and land – even in icing conditions – this helicopter has an all-weather capability supported by night vision goggle compatibility.

 The helicopter’s outstanding 700 NM range can be extended with air-to-air or hover in-flight refuelling capabilities.